animade/middleman-boilerplate/README.md

 Repo for the Animade Middleman Boilerplate.

+It makes use of the Middleman's external pipeline allowing for subprocesses to run alongside the dev server through custom integrations with packages like Webpack.

+It runs Webpack for quicker sass compilation, ES6 syntax, and making React gloablly available from the get go.

-It uses Haml, Sass, and Bourbon
+It also uses Haml, Sass, and Bourbon.

 ## Setup